 On-page SEO Rules and best practices

 The page must be designed around one family of keywords.
-One focus keyword must be optimized around one special keyword and all the connected keywords (synonyms), which will be connected to each other One keyword family.
+One focus keyword must be optimized around one special keyword and all the connected keywords (synonyms), connected to one keyword family.

 Avoid competition between different pages of your website (also called “keyword cannibalization”), so relevancy signals need to include only keywords in the targeted family.
 For example, if you have two pages on your website, the focus keywords for both pages should be far different.
 If you optimize two different pages or Articles for the same focus keyword, you’ll find it very hard to rank your page higher.

-Content Quality and word count should have a decent amount of text that covers the topic (keywords) well.
+Content Quality and word count should have a decent amount of text covering the topic (keywords) well.
 This will help you to get better page ranking with all the search queries in the same family.
-Don’t focus on content length, it should be written with quality over quantity.
+Please don’t focus on content length; it should be written with quality over quantity.
 Don’t lengthen your content with unnecessary words.

 Just publish specific content to convey your original services or message.
 Don’t copy content from any other website.
-Write your own unique content, as search engines especially Google consider this a duplicate content.
+Write your own unique content, as search engines, especially Google, consider this duplicate content.
 That will most likely affect your page ranking in some way.